kagoji/SpringRestfulAPI/README.md

 # SpringRestfulAPI
-Spring Boot Restful API with JWT and AOP
+Spring Boot Restful API with JWT and Custom Log writer

 ## Table of Contents